 Moto try to divert all of the lorry drivers at their nearby Knutsford services here, as that only has 27 spaces for lorries whereas Lymm has 600.

-The Greggs bakers was the first to open at any UK Motorway Service Area.
+The Greggs outlet was the first to open at any UK motorway service area.

-The truckstop was built next to an original, much smaller one which has been there since the 1950s.
+The truckstop was proposed in 1987 and built next to an original, much smaller one which has been there since the 1950s.